The IAS Visa Wizard is the easy way to find the correct visa for you

-Whilst it is not possible to appeal against every refusal, it may be possible to seek an administrative or judicial review of that decision.
-Judicial review is the procedure by which you can seek to challenge the decision, action or failure to act of a public body exercising a public law function.
+Whilst it is not possible to appeal against every refusal, it may be possible to seek an Administrative or Judicial Review of that decision.
+Judicial Review is the procedure by which you can seek to challenge the decision, action or failure to act of a public body exercising a public law function.

-Our highly qualified immigration advisors and advocates are accredited by the Office of the Immigration Services Commissioner (OISC), and have a wealth of experience in successfully arguing points of procedure and law before the First Tier and Upper Tribunal of the Immigration and Asylum Chamber.
+Appeals and reviews of decisions made by the Home Office can be complex and seeking the advice and assistance of an immigration specialist and advocate is highly recommended.
+Here at the Immigration Advice Service, we offer a service designed to advise and practically assist you with any appeal or review.
+We can advise as to the merits of your case as well as lodging an appeal and representing you at a hearing.
+Our highly qualified immigration lawyers are accredited by the Office of the Immigration Services Commissioner (OISC) and have a wealth of experience in successfully arguing points of procedure and law before the First Tier and Upper Tribunal of the Immigration and Asylum Chamber.

 Please contact us to find out more about the services we can offer you.